If you ever had a chance to fix a meeting with someone, you probably know it’s not easy as it sounds.

 3. Calendar (Web, Android, iOS)

-Calendar is an online Calendar-cum-Scheduler tool that syncs up with multiple calendars and puts them under one dashboard.
+Calendar is an online Calendar-cum-Scheduler software that syncs up with multiple calendars and puts them under one dashboard.
 You can then view your calendars individually or all at once.

 As for scheduling, the tool offers features like customizable times slots, personalized scheduling (booking) links in addition to options for customizing team scheduling, locations, and automated SMS reminders.